cilium/cilium/Documentation/cmdref/cilium-operator-azure.md

       --identity-gc-rate-interval duration                   Interval used for rate limiting the GC of security identities (default 1m0s)
       --identity-gc-rate-limit int                           Maximum number of security identities that will be deleted within the identity-gc-rate-interval (default 2500)
       --identity-heartbeat-timeout duration                  Timeout after which identity expires on lack of heartbeat (default 30m0s)
+      --ingress-default-xff-num-trusted-hops uint32          The number of additional ingress proxy hops from the right side of the HTTP header to trust when determining the origin client's IP address.
       --ingress-lb-annotation-prefixes strings               Annotation prefixes for propagating from Ingress to the Load Balancer service (default [service.beta.kubernetes.io,service.kubernetes.io,cloud.google.com])
       --instance-tags-filter map                             EC2 Instance tags in the form of k1=v1,k2=v2 (multiple k/v pairs can also be passed by repeating the CLI flag
       --ipam string                                          Backend to use for IPAM (default "azure")